openlattice/openlattice-help-site-old/_guides/integrations-3.md

 ---
 layout: page
 title: Integration Pipeline: Secure Data Transfers & Speed
-description: Maximize both security and performance by using our **Launchpad** application to transfer data directly and securely from your database directly into OpenLattice.
+description: Maximize both security and performance by using our **Launchpad** application to transfer data from your database directly and securely into OpenLattice.
 This is the recommended data pipeline for using the OpenLattice platform.
 Reach out to support@openlattice.com if you need any assistance with your integration.
 weight: 1
 ---